What is Forward Integration?

 - When the existing distributors, as well as the retailers, are expensive and are not able to match up to the distribution needs of the company.

-- When the company has adequate manpower like human resources as well as the financial advantage to meet the expenses of the distribution channel.
+- When the company has adequate human resources, like human resources and the financial advantage to meet the expenses of the distribution channel.

-- When the company has very good production facilities to satisfy the demand of the customers.
-In this case, it will help in strengthening the organization’s value chain from production to sales and support of the products.
+- When the company has very good production facilities to satisfy the customers' demand, in this case, it will help in strengthening the organization's value chain from production to sales and support of the products.

 - When the existing retailers and distributors have a higher profit margin, which increases the cost of the product and leads to the higher price of the product, with the help of this integration, the company can reduce the cost of distribution; hence the product price will be lower thus increasing sales.